NeCTAR-RC/nectarcloud-tier0doco/README.md

 trying to replicate it here.

 ## How to contribute <a name='How'></a>

-For the uninitiated, the initial setup may seem daunting; there are several new tools and concepts to learn.
+If you haven't contributed to a GitHub repository under Gerrit review before, the initial setup may seem a little daunting; there are several new tools and concepts to learn.
 Some or all of these tools you may have used before, so hopefully you're not starting from scratch :).
 But once you are up to speed you can create documentation and contribute code across the entire NeCTAR project.